 Walking shoes are shoes that are designed to lessen the impact on your joints when your foot lands on the ground as well as providing a comfortable and secure fit, typically with more significant amounts of padding around the collar and throughout the tongue.

 3. Why do my shoes make noise when I walk?

-If it is a squeaking sound, then it is most likely moisture trapped between the insert and the midsole of the shoes.
+If it’s a squeaking sound, then it’s most likely moisture trapped between the insert and the midsole of the shoes.
 On the contrary, if it is a deeper rubbing sound, then it could be that the shock absorption in the midsole is torn and when your foot presses on the heel, it causes these broken compartments to rub together.

 You can test for that by seeing how much the heel depresses when pressure is applied.
 If you can depress it with ease more than five millimeters, chances are it’s torn.
 This rarely occurs and only happens after extremely heavy and intensive use.

 Walking shoes should provide a snug fit around the entirety of your foot with a greater focus around your heel and ankle.
 If the shoe is too loose, you’ll lose a great deal of stability, and you’ll be left more prone to accidents.

 Hence, always make sure that your shoes are securely fastened and positioned correctly to avoid this.
 To get the right-fitting shoe, head down to your local store and try a variety on until you find a good fit.

 There are a variety of methods to lacing shoes, but the most commonly accepted way is with the criss-cross pattern.
 This provides the highest level of security across the entire structure of the shoes.
 Most shoes come laced this way for you, but if not, you start from the bottom of the tongue and apply an over-and-under technique.

 Now that you’ve had a thorough read through our review, you should have a better understanding of what features are available and which ones would best suit your needs.